rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 consider a purely deontological AI which just cares about imitating the actions of a human.
 For a more absurd example, consider an AI which only cares about imitating what its actions would be if it were a consequentialist.
-For a competent imitator, this the _same_ as being a consequentialist.
+For a competent imitator, this is the _same_ as being a consequentialist.
 So wait!
 Why have we bothered with defining this class of AIs if it practically includes consequentialists anyway!?
-Well, this come down to why the intentions of AIs matter at all.
+Well, this comes down to why the intentions of AIs matter at all.
 Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents. _(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so